jaredlang/autogen-agents/7.dev-team/observation.md

 ## How to utilize the RAG?

 1. Use Chroma as Vector DB.
+The sqlite3 and other db files are under /tmp.
 2. Add the agent with access to the confidential material into the chat.
 3. Have another agent call that special agent.
 4. Add a critic agent for quality check.
 Even though the quality is less reliable due to LLM, but the step is necessary.